Frequently asked questions about Fair PharmaCare

 • It is better to wait until the end of the calendar year to establish your own Fair PharmaCare coverage.
 If you’re not sure if you should wait, contact us

-• When you sign up for your own Fair PharmaCare plan, your prescription costs for the year no longer count toward your parents’ deductible
+• When you sign up for your own Fair PharmaCare plan, your eligible prescription costs no longer count toward your parents’ deductible; they count towards yours

 1. You and your former spouse can establish separate MSP accounts.
 Then you can contact us and register for separate Fair PharmaCare accounts, or